+Before we get to the story behind George Harrison’s “Here Comes The Sun,” let’s take a little refresher course on the relationship between George and Eric Clapton.
 You may know the famous story of “Layla.”
 Eric Clapton wrote the song for Patti Boyd, George’s then-wife.
 She and Clapton were involved in an affair at the time.
 Patti ended up divorcing George (Patti said that the affair that George was having with Ringo Starr’s then-wife, Maureen, was “the last straw”). #drama Don’t worry, I’ll get to the actual song, “Here Comes The Sun,” in a moment.
 I promise.
 Here’s George and his bride, Patti.

 Timeline for context: The Beatles broke up in 1970.
 Clapton released “Layla” in 1973.
 Patti left George in 1974 and their divorce was finalized in 1977.
 In 1979, Eric Clapton and Patti Boyd got married.

 George not only attended their wedding, but he also performed there… with Ringo Starr.
 This was the first time any of The Beatles had performed together since their split.
 From all accounts, the two were feeling pretty good and the set was NOT their finest performance, but still.
 What a moment to have seen.
 BTW, Elton John and Mick Jagger were also in attendance. (info per Farout Magazine)